 God seeks to find people who will display godly character and spiritual wisdom.
 He delights in people who will have a true meaningful relationship with Him.
 Those who live in closeness to the Lord reflect His nature and goodness.
 Especially when it comes to leadership, we need people who will stand in the gap between God and His people.

-A quick survey of the Old Testament will make you realize that God uses those who can represent Him.
+A quick survey of the Old Testament will make you realize that God chooses those who can represent Him.

 Noah found favor with God as the only blameless person living on the earth at the time (Genesis 6:8-9).
 But what is said about Noah in verse 9 is remarkable, “he walked in close fellowship with God.”
 He wasn’t perfect but he close to God.